Acclaimed specialist in big data and cancer joins David Geffen School of Medicine

 As Director of Cancer Data Science for the Cancer Center, Associate Director of Cancer Informatics at the Institute for Precision Health, and Professor of Urology and Human Genetics, Boutros will use big data to help optimize treatment for patients, further advancing UCLA’s reputation as a world leader in the field of genomics-based cancer research.
 He will also be an integral member of the Institute of Urologic Oncology and the Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at UCLA.

 Boutros, who has a doctorate in Medical Biophysics, joins UCLA from the University of Toronto, where he served as an Associate Professor in Pharmacology and Toxicology and Medical Biophysics.
-He was also a Principle Investigator in the Informatics and Biocomputing Program for the Ontario Institute for Cancer Research, and led Canada’s national prostate cancer genomics program.
+He was also a Principal Investigator in the Informatics and Biocomputing Program for the Ontario Institute for Cancer Research, and led Canada’s national prostate cancer genomics program.
 His work focuses on the development of clinically useful biomarkers using genomic and data science techniques, such as next-generation sequencing, clinical and cellular imaging, machine-learning, crowd-sourcing and cloud-computing

 “Paul’s remarkable expertise and work in cancer data and genomics will help us improve our understanding of cancer and will put the management of cancer in a new light,” said Dr. Mike Teitell, director of the UCLA Jonsson Comprehensive Cancer Center and president of the Jonsson Cancer Center Foundation.
 “His arrival directly affects a wide variety of departments and research teams across the campus and we are extremely pleased to have him join the UCLA family.”